-MAPS™ SIP also handles simulation of ‘Video with IM Call’, during which the pre-recorded video is sent and receive over ongoing IM session.
+MAPS™ SIP also handles simulation of ‘Video with IM Call’, during which a pre-recorded video is sent and received alongside ongoing IM session.
 Thus, it’s possible to simulate audio, video and text messages (using MSRP) on the same call.
-During this call type, there will be three media lines, one for Audio, one for Video and another for text messages using MSRP.
+During this call type, there will be three media lines, one for audio, one for video, and another for instant messages using MSRP.

 Video and IM Call Generation

-MAPS™ SIP also provides user defined statistics feature, which can be configured to provide MSRP statistics including metrics such as Total MSRP Messages Sent, Received, Bytes Sent, and Bytes Received.
-These statistics are calculated and updated periodically on run time.
+MAPS™ SIP also provides User Defined Statistics which can be configured to provide MSRP statistics including metrics such as Total MSRP Messages Sent, Received, Bytes Sent, and Bytes Received.
+These statistics are calculated and updated periodically during run time.

 User Defined MSRP Statistics